-The Refugees Act provides for the possibility of cessation of refugee status.
+The International Protection Act provides for the possibility of cessation of refugee status.
 The grounds for cessation apply to cases where the refugee:

 - Has voluntarily re-availed himself of the protection of the country of his or her nationality, or, having lost his nationality, has voluntarily re-acquired it;